 working magick.
 The difficult part is to retain your visualisation with

-your eyes open, stood in the centre of your circle with your hands and mind
+your eyes open, stood in the center of your circle with your hands and mind

 occupied in manipulating your tools and other tasks.
 It takes a little training and